 OPT is a benefit and extension of F-1 status.
 During post-completion OPT, F-1 status is dependent upon employment.
 Students may not be unemployed for an aggregate of more than 90 days, including weekends.
 Aggregate means that you add up individual days, even if they are spaced apart.

-The advisers of the ISSO encourage you to contact them if
+We encourage you to contact us if

 you have questions about the procedure or if you receive any